apache/airflow/IMAGES.rst

 .. code-block:: bash

-  breeze build-image --python 3.7 --docker-cache local
+  breeze ci-image build --python 3.7 --docker-cache local

 Will build the CI image using local build cache (note that it will take quite a long time the first time you run it).

 .. code-block:: bash

-  breeze build-prod-image --python 3.7 --docker-cache registry
+  breeze prod-image build --python 3.7 --docker-cache registry

 Will build the production image with cache used from registry.

 .. code-block:: bash

-  breeze build-prod-image --python 3.7 --docker-cache disabled
+  breeze prod-image build --python 3.7 --docker-cache disabled

 Will build the production image from the scratch.